Aloeminium108/risky-emu-backend/README.md

 For major changes, please open an issue first to discuss what you would like to change.

+## Licensing

+N/A, this work is copyrighted by the authors.
+The risc-v-emulator package created for this project, however, is under the permissive free software license, ISC.

 ## Project Status

 Actively in development